RuiFilipeCampos/EasyTracer/README.md

 - [x] opening a window
 - [x] drawing on window, pixel by pixel (possible? ->> yee)
 - [x] update selected pixels (possible?)

+### Shadows

+- [ ] light source
+- [ ] include calculation of normal vecs at a pos

+### Rotating the camera

+This will likely be the hards part.

+Quaternions are obligatory I think.